bowman2001/perplexdoc/content/news/dark-mode/index.md

 tags: [color]
 ---

 The theme offers a dark mode now.
-The mode follows the setting of the browser or operating system.
+The colors follow the setting of the browser or operating system.
 {.p-first}
 <!--more-->

-The dark mode switches to a dark page background and light text colors as usual.
-It also reduces the contrast of text and images and changes the color theme of the code highlighting.
+The dark mode includes a dark page background and light text colors as usual.
+It also reduces the overall brightness and changes the color theme of the code highlighting.